liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ![radio](../../../images/RadioButtonLabelActive.jpg)

-### Usage

-* As a general rule of thumb, radio should be used when there’s a range of options and only one option can be chosen.
-* Better if they are stacked.
-* Do not use for a single binary option.
-* Note that although we have visually defined the radio, we use the native radio as it is easier to identify by the end user using different web browsers.
+*Note: although we have visually defined the radio, we use the native radio as it is easier to identify by the end user using different web browsers.*

 ### States